Center for Countering Digital Hate: Vaccine disinformation

 In a 2021 report, the CCDH identified what it called the top 12 spreaders of anti-vaccine disinformation on social media platforms during the COVID-19 pandemic.
-Labeled as The Disinformation Dozen, they were: Joseph Mercola, Robert F. Kennedy, Jr., Ty and Charlene Bollinger, Sherri Tenpenny, Rizza Islam, Rashid Buttar, Erin Elizabeth, Sayer Ji, Kelly Brogan, Christiane Northrup, Ben Tapper, and Kevin Jenkins.
+Labeled as The Disinformation Dozen, they were: Joseph Mercola, Robert F. Kennedy Jr., Ty and Charlene Bollinger, Sherri Tenpenny, Rizza Islam, Rashid Buttar, Erin Elizabeth, Sayer Ji, Kelly Brogan, Christiane Northrup, Ben Tapper, and Kevin Jenkins.
 Meta, formerly Facebook, rejoined that the CCDH did not clearly explain how they surveyed the posts on the site, countering that posts from the twelve named profiles were responsible for only about 0.05% of all views of vaccine-related content on Facebook.
 Nevertheless, Meta confirmed that they had removed or otherwise penalized vaccine misinformation content associated with each of the twelve accounts.

 TikTok

-In December 2022, the CCDH reported that the social media platform TikTok promoted self-harm and dieting content to users.
+In December 2022, the CCDH claimed that the social media platform TikTok promoted self-harm and dieting content to users.

 Twitter/X Corp.

-In June 2023, the CCDH reported that after Elon Musk's acquisition of Twitter, the site "fails to act on 99% of hate posted by Twitter Blue subscribers".
+In June 2023, the CCDH stated that after Elon Musk's acquisition of Twitter, the site "fails to act on 99% of hate posted by Twitter Blue subscribers".
 Twitter's successor company, X Corp., responded to this by filing a lawsuit against the CCDH on 31 July 2023, saying that they "falsely claim it had statistical support showing the platform is overwhelmed with harmful content."
 On March 25, 2024 District Judge Charles Breyer dismissed the case, writing that "This case is about punishing the Defendants for their speech."
 In April 2024, X Corp. appealed the ruling to the United States Court of Appeals for the Ninth Circuit.

+History

+Role in the election of Keir Starmer

+Paul Holden, in his book The Fraud, stated that CCDH, and its sister organisation Stop Funding Fake News (SFFN, now hosted by CCDH), were incubated using resources (including late-declared donations totalling £740,000) from the organisation Labour Together.
+He stated that Labour Together was a means of organising to replace Jeremy Corbyn as leader of the UK Labour Party with a politician to his right.
+Labour Together's Director Morgan McSweeney went on to lead Starmer's election campaign to succeed Corbyn as Labour leader and became Starmer's Chief of Staff once he was elected as UK Prime Minister.
+CCDH and SFFN represent themselves as non-partisan campaigns.
+They have targeted some right-wing media outlets but they focused on UK left wing media outlets that were supportive of Corbyn, particularly The Canary.

+US visa sanction on CEO

+In December 2025, the US State Department imposed a visa sanction on CCDH CEO Ahmed for leading what US Secretary of State Marco Rubio called "organized efforts to coerce American platforms to censor, demonetize, and suppress American viewpoints they oppose".
+Ahmed subsequently filed an injunction order against U.S. authorities which was granted by Judge Vernon S. Broderick from the Southern District of New York, blocking U.S. officials from "arresting, detaining or transferring" him.